jdkandersson/OpenAlchemy/docs/source/index.rst

 .. contents::

-Welcome to openapi-SQLAlchemy's documentation!
+Welcome to OpenAPI-SQLAlchemy's documentation!
 ==============================================

-Translates openapi schemas to SQLAlchemy models to reduce duplication when defining your API and database models.
-Any required additions to the openapi specification are compliant with the openapi standard.
+Translates OpenAPI schemas to SQLAlchemy models to reduce duplication when defining your API and database models.
+Any required additions to the OpenAPI specification are compliant with the OpenAPI standard.

 .. toctree::
    :maxdepth: 3